AlexScottMartinez/COBA_group4/README.md

 * Java sdk downloaded on your system.
 * Android Studio

-Steps to run applicatio locally:
+Steps to run application locally:
 1. Make sure in the "Edit/Run Debug configurations" dropdown you choose "app"
 2. Make sure the environment you are running in is "Pixel_3a_API_x86"
 3. Click on the build icon and wait for the build process to complete.